 The Falcons of Thorp Perrow

 Tucked away at the back of the attraction is the old walled garden.
 This is where you will find The Falcons of Thorp Perrow, an impressive collection of birds of prey and mammals.
 The attraction hosts daily flying displays within a large open area.
-The Falcons of Thorp Perrow incorporates the opportunity to learn more about birds of prey and associated wildlife, with the enjoyment of hands on experience for all the family.
+The Falcons of Thorp Perrow incorporates the opportunity to learn more about birds of prey and associated wildlife, with the enjoyment of a hands-on experience for all the family.

 Thorp Perrow Flying Demonstrations